 Teaching

-Privacy in Society: From potential social threaty to human right (August 2020), IARU summer school
+Privacy in Society: From Potential Social Threat to Human Right (August 2019, August 2020, August 2021), IARU summer school

 Introduction to the history of how privacy became a human right.